Formed: South Shields, Tyne and Wear, England, UK

 Band Bio Intro / History Part 1 (1977-1980) / Part 2 (1980-1982) / Part 3 (1982-Present) / Lineups / Discography / Links / Exclusive Mensi Interview

 One of my all-time favourite bands, I always thought that the Upstarts were VASTLY underrated.
-They peddled an intensely angry form of social(ist) commentary, railing against their deprived upbringing in the South Shields council estate in Sunderland, and laying into authority figures such as politicians (Tories especially, although later the Labour party), the police, the army, and so on.
+They peddled an intensely angry form of social(ist) commentary, railing against their deprived upbringing in the South Shields council estate in Tyne and Wear, and laying into authority figures such as politicians (Tories especially, although later the Labour party), the police, the army, and so on.
 Like Sham 69, they were the real working class voice of Punk, and like Sham suffered from a small right-wing following despite their staunchly anti-racist stance.
 As time went by and their star waned, they nonetheless continued to make excellent music (even when stuck in a rut), and even added genuine pathos and sentiment into their lyrics.

 The Upstarts had a major focal point in Mensi, who could rant and shout better than he could sing, and who dripped absolutely heartfelt passion.
 Their strongest lineup also featured Mond, a meat and potatoes guitarist of some note, and Decca Wade, who was a very good drummer indeed.
 Along with Chelsea and Sham, I feel that the Upstarts have never received the mainstream acclaim they deserved: like Gene October, Mensi could take a commonplace subject and put an intriguing twist on it, and his cohorts knew how to bang out a quality tune with it.
 They were social realists, like Sham 69, and sang about the street as only real street urchins could.
 They battled with the police, were the scourge of local councils, and were also involved in violent confrontations with Nazis - Skrewdriver in particular.
 They hated the fascists, and were especially dissatisfied with the recently elected Thatcher, who more than anyone was responsible for decimating the way of life for millions of working class people.